praztrix/BerkeleyMLCourseM17PracticalAssignment3/README.md

 6. SVC (probability is not set to True as it was taking too long to run the grid search)
    - kernel

-Scoring parameter is set to optimize for recall.
+Scoring parameter is set to optimize recall.

 Only one parameter is chosen for SVC due to the compute intensive nature of SVC.